-The Trump administration dropped 44,000 bombs in its first year – a faster bombing pace than Pres.
-Obama, who bombed more than Pres.
-Bush.
-America has intervened militarily in other countries for decades, against the council of founders like George Washington who advised America should “observe good faith and justice towards all nations; cultivate peace and harmony with all.”
+The government of the United States has intervened militarily in other countries for decades, against the council of founders like George Washington who advised America should “observe good faith and justice towards all nations; cultivate peace and harmony with all.”

 But the U.S. doesn’t only project power across the globe through its massive military.
 It also weaponizes the U.S. dollar, using its economic dominance as both a carrot and a stick.

 The U.S. government showers billions of dollars in foreign aid to “friends.”
 On the other hand, “enemies” can find themselves locked out of the global financial system that the U.S. effectively controls using the dollar.